Focus on the People and Issues that Inspire You Most

 PYCL 0507 - Research and Evaluation for Counselors (3 credits)

 This course seeks to prepare mental health and school counselors to be informed consumers of research and evaluation.
 It covers basic statistics, research designs, and program evaluation within the counseling and educational fields.
-It provides experience in developing accountability measures and in reading research and evaluating reports applicable to multicultural populations.
+It provides experience in reading research and evaluating reports applicable to a wide range of populations.

 PYCL 0510 - Career Development and College Planning (3 credits)